menu

 Living in Seabrook

-Seabrook is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Seabrook is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-As is often the case in a small town, Seabrook doesn't have a public transportation system that people use for their commute.
+Seabrook is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Seabrook in 2022 was $31,954, which is upper middle income relative to South Carolina, and middle income relative to the rest of the US.
-This equates to an annual income of $127,816 for a family of four.
+The per capita income in Seabrook in 2022 was $43,318, which is wealthy relative to South Carolina, and upper middle income relative to the rest of the US.
+This equates to an annual income of $173,272 for a family of four.
 However, Seabrook contains both very wealthy and poor people as well.

 Seabrook is an extremely ethnically-diverse town.
 The people who call Seabrook home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Seabrook residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Seabrook include German, Scots-Irish, English, Irish, and French.
+The greatest number of Seabrook residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Seabrook include English, Irish, German, French Canadian, and French.

 The most common language spoken in Seabrook is English.
-Other important languages spoken here include Langs. of India and Polish.
+Other important languages spoken here include Spanish and Langs. of India.

 Real Estate in Popular Seabrook Neighborhoods